 For example, the distance, heart rate, length of intervals as well as warnings from heart rate zones.
 This gives the training a whole new dimension of quality which also makes it more fun.
 It’s easy to get fast access to a lot of data that can help you be a better runner whether you want to improve your times, lose a few pounds or just want to get in better shape.
 The latest news within running watches is the built-in music player and Spotify, so you don’t have to bring your mobile phone with you on the run.

 Find the Right Marathon Training Watch for You

-There are so many running watches on the market today, so it can be difficult to find the right Marathon Watch for you unless of course, you know what to look for which often means functionality and data collection.
+There are so many running watches on the market today, so it can be difficult to find the right Marathon training Watch for you unless you know what to look for, which often means functionality and data collection.
 If you are a competitive runner or super jogger it’s important to have your personal heart rate zones in the watch, since the amount of training easy can lead to overtraining unless you have heart rate zones with warning signals.

 Wrist-based Marathon Training watch for HRM

 It measures the heart rate all the time and also calculates the average of the day.
 So if you’ve been out on a wet evening with friends in the city all night and look at your heart rate average for the past 24 hours the day after, you get a minor shock.
 The only minus in wrist-based heart rate measurement as I see it is it doesn’t always measure quite accurately such as an “old fashion” heart rate watch with a heart rate belt.
 The wrist-based heart rate watch calculates the heart rate based on an algorithm and not directly on the heart rate as the heart rate belt does.